-Today’s POP RESCUE is the 1988 hit second album by Bobby Brown, called Don’t Be Cruel.
+Today’s POP RESCUE from an uncertain future is the 1988 hit second album by Bobby Brown, called Don’t Be Cruel.
 Would you want to Rock Wit’ this album, or will it be Cruel on the ears?
 Read on…

 This 9 track album opens with title track Don’t Be Cruel, but not until the somewhat odd Stairway To Heaven/Lay All Your Love On Me pastiche on a synth titled (Cruel Prelude) plays for a few seconds.